lupyuen/lupyuen.github.io/src/dsi3.md

 _Once again...
 Why are we doing all this?_

 PinePhone is becoming popular as the Edgy, Alternative Smartphone for folks who love to tinker with their gadgets.
+(And it's still in stock!)

 The best way to understand what's really inside PinePhone: Creating our own PinePhone Display Driver.